kaycebasques/biodigitaljazz/blog/index.rst

 Blog
 ====

-Read yourself a thing on this here blog
+Read yourself a thing on this here weblog

 .. toctree::
    :maxdepth: 1